-Moist and tender with chunks of banana throughout, these Banana Nut Muffins are always a hit for breakfast or brunch.
-Great for making ahead, too!
+Moist and tender with chunks of banana throughout, these Best Ever Banana Nut Muffins are always a hit for breakfast or brunch.
+Easy to freeze so great for making ahead!

 This site may contain affiliate links to products.
 We may receive a commission for purchases made through these links, which helps to keep this content free.

 - Bananas – the bananas should be very ripe, but not completely brown yet.

 - Flour – all-purpose flour is great.